 Your suspension system’s seals and oil need to be cleaned or replaced as part of suspension maintenance.
 You will need to have the suspension fork and rear shock repaired every couple of years.
 Road bikes have robust frames, so you don’t need to worry about this.

 The handlebars on most bikes are their widest component.
 The flat bars on mountain bikes are typically 200 mm broader than the drop bars used on the majority of road bikes.
-It is more difficult to fit through small gaps due to the additional breadth.
+The additional breadth makes it more difficult to fit through small gaps.

 If you commute through heavy traffic, in a big city, or on curvy paths, this could be a problem.
 Installing additional, narrower handlebars or cutting a few inches off of each side of your current handlebars are two solutions.
 The additional width is usually not a problem for riders.